 The fascinating continent of Antarctica is on the top of every wildlife photographers bucket list along with spectacles like the Great Wildebeest Migration in East Africa.
 The opportunity to visit this spectacular destination with a group of fellow photographers, which is led by some of the best photo guides, is surely not to be missed.

 This thrilling adventure journey starts in Punta Arenas, Chile.
-Travellers need to arrive in Punta Arenas at least one day prior to the scheduled departure date to provide them with the extra time needed of any unexpected travel delays between home and voyage embarkation and departure.
+Travellers need to arrive in Punta Arenas at least one day before the scheduled departure date to provide them with the extra time needed of any unexpected travel delays between home and voyage embarkation and departure.

 The overnight accommodation in Punta Arenas is included in this voyage.
 From Punta Arenas, travellers fly to Stanley (Falkland Islands) where the group boards the expedition ship and commences the journey the following day (26 Oct).
 (This flight is NOT included in the price of the voyage, as we advise you book it as part of your international flight).

 This trip is complete upon arrival back into Ushuaia (Argentina).
 A transfer from the ship to the airport (or local hotels) is provided upon disembarkation.
 We advise booking flights out of Ushuaia from midmorning onwards.
-Or consider spending a night in Ushuaia at the conclusion of the voyage.
+Or consider spending a night in Ushuaia after the voyage.
 Full joining instructions will be provided in your final travel documentation.

-Guts, the guide, has traveled on this particular ship several times before.
-Not more than ninety travelers participate with up to ten wildlife photography experts.
+Guts, the guide, has travelled on this particular ship several times before.
+Not more than ninety travellers participate with up to ten wildlife photography experts.
 All guests may disembark at the same time in ten Zodiacs/Rubber Ducks exploring the landing areas along the route.
-The continent of the Antarctica has restrictions in place in regards to the total number of people allowed to land at any one place at any one time.
+The continent of Antarctica has restrictions in place in regards to the total number of people allowed to land at any one place at any one time.

-The reason for traveling already in October to the Antarctic is that with the sun skirting in a low trajectory across the horizon for most of the day the travelers are in a perfect state of low-angle light as one would have in the early mornings and late afternoons.
+The reason for travelling already in October to the Antarctic is that with the sun skirting in a low trajectory across the horizon for most of the day the travellers are in a perfect state of low-angle light as one would have in the early mornings and late afternoons.
 Furthermore, the snow is whiter in October and November making for more pleasant backgrounds to the images.